Comparing GEA Group Aktiengesellschaft (GEAGF) & Its Peers

 |$276.02 million

-This is a breakdown of recent ratings and recommmendations for GEA Group Aktiengesellschaft and its competitors, as provided by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for GEA Group Aktiengesellschaft and its rivals, as reported by MarketBeat.com.

 |Sell Ratings